Bachelor of Physiotherapy

 a) Candidates are required to have:

 i.
 University Entrance (UE) or equivalent is the minimum requirement to enter the Bachelor of Physiotherapy programme.
 To qualify for University Entrance candidates need NCEA Level 3 comprised of 60 credits at NCEA Level 3 or above and 20 credits at NCEA Level 2 or above, including:

 (1) 14 credits each at NCEA Level 3 in three approved subjects, and

-made up of 5 credits each in reading and writing); and
+(2) Literacy (10 credits at NCEA Level 2 or above made up of 5 credits each in reading and writing); and

 (3) Numeracy (10 credits at NCEA Level 1 or above); or